ruihuaniu/search-what-you-want/README.md

 ### Features

-- Search items by name (fuzzy search)
+- Search items by name (fuzzy search).
-- Lazy loading of items
+- Lazy loading of items.
-- Auto validation of input
+- Auto validation of input (eg: the length of input should be within 10 characters).
+- Auto check of product info storing locally or not according to URL.
-- Without any UI frameworks
+- Without any UI frameworks.